 Address: Wharfe View B&B, Main St, Skipton, BD23 6BP

-The Wharfe View B&B is great for those who want homely luxuries yet a budget-friendly place to stay when visiting Burnsall.
+The Wharfe View B&B is great for those who want homely luxuries, yet it is also one of the most budget-friendly places to stay in Burnsall.

 The ivy-covered B&B has a contained garden that guests can use, which is a winning factor for those with young children.
 Cyclists should know that the B&B has bike storage options.
 Everyone should know that Wharfe View serves a delicious full English breakfast every morning.